jorzel/hashnode/clioms29o00050al4fn3m7n16.md

 As you can see `DefaultDownloadService` is dependent on `DownloaderRepository` class.
 However, `DownloaderRepository` is an interface that does not reveal the implementation details.
 As a result, our application service does not have any knowledge about infrastructure components.

+The interface of `DownloaderRepository` is simple and consist of two methods:

+* `Get` to retrieve an object from the datasource

+* `Save` to store an object in the datasource

 ## Repository implementations

 ### In-memory